ClaireRoberts1403/LostInTheDark/README.md

 - The help page (help.html).
 A link at the bottom of both the game and landing page will bring the player to the help page with explains the game.

 ![Image of hardgame page](https://github.com/ClaireRoberts1403/LostInTheDark/blob/master/assets/images/ReallyLostSS.png)
 - The hardgame page (hardgame.html).
-To be 'really lost in the dark' players have the same game except with five arrows and no differnce between the sounds on the flash of the arrow to make the game more challenging.
+To be 'really lost in the dark' players have the same game except with five arrows and no difference between the sounds on the flash of the arrow to make the game more challenging.

 Potential future features: